×

 Recovery and Outlook

-Those who get broken heart syndrome from an emotional event recover better than those who got it from a medical issue like a surgery or illness.
-This maybe caused by critical illnesses.
+Those who get broken heart syndrome from an emotional event recover better than those who get it from a medical issue like surgery or illness.
+This may be caused by critical illnesses.

 Broken heart syndrome rarely causes death.
 It is a temporary condition with full recovery.